 Note: 1.
 If the inverter power is switched off, then on (including an instantaneous power failure) during the execution of the programmed operation, the internal timer is reset and the inverter does not restart if the power is restored.

 To resume the operation, turn the programmed operation start signal (STF) off, then on.
-(At this
+(At this time, when it is required to set the reference time of day, switch the start signal on before setting.)

-- when the inverter is whet for programmed operation specifications, the following signals are invalid:AU, STOP, 2, 4, 1, JOG During programmed operation, the inverter connet be operated in only other mode.
-When the - During programmed operation, the inverter cannot be operated in any other mode.
+- 2. When the inverter is wired for programmed operation specifications, the following signals are invalid:AU, STOP, 2, 4, 1, JOG - During programmed operation, the inverter cannot be operated in any other mode.
 When the programmed operation start signal (STF) and timer reset signal (STR) are ON, the operation mode cannot be switched between PU operation and external operation.

 Pr.
 232 to Pr.
-239 🗲 Refer to Pr.
+239 → Refer to Pr.
 4.